GavinZhuLei/vue-form-making/README.md

 [PayPal Me](https://paypal.me/gavinzhulei)

-## Open source licenses
+## Open source Licenses

 [LGPL](https://opensource.org/licenses/LGPL-3.0)

 You can use the vue-form-making source code in an open source project under the LGPL license and retain the copyright information.

-## Business license
+## Business License

-If you want to use vue-form-making source code in non-open source sites, projects and applications, you need to purchase [Commercial license](http://form.xiaoyaoji.cn/pricing).
+If you want to use vue-form-making source code in non-open source sites, projects and applications, you need to purchase [Commercial License](http://form.xiaoyaoji.cn/pricing).